Nexfinity/CakeyBot-Wiki/en/core/setup-custom-bot/intent-verification.md

 Reminders - Useful to way to remember a list of stuff to do directly in Discord.
 Roleplay - A variety of commands that are great for roleplay servers.
 Role Management - Easy to use commands to update and manage the roles in your server.
-Social Feeds - Monitor events and social feeds for popular services like Twitch, Reddit, youtube and more!
+Social Feeds - Monitor events and social feeds for popular services like Twitch, Reddit and more!
 Starboard - Star messages to save them to your starboard.
 Promote funny messages and encourage user activity/discussions.
 Support Tickets - Provide easy 1on1 support between your users and staff team using private ticket channels!
 You can even save transcripts of closed tickets.
 Tags - Create tags that anyone in your server can use or even allow users to create their own tags.